nononovak/otwadvent2019-ctfwriteup/day16_musical_stegano.md

 39.8750 5251 5    False      [28, 35, 40, 69]     [64]
 ```

-At this point, using the hint above I new I was getting close.
-Since the first of the flag is `A`, and we're probably looking a something in base-7, I knew that the first part of the steg'd data would be `122`, and for `O` we would have `142`.
+At this point, using the hint above I knew I was getting close.
+Since the first of the flag is `A`, and we're probably looking at something in base-7 (because there are 7 notes), I knew that the first part of the hidden data would be `122` (corresponding to the ASCII 0x41 value), and for `O` we would have `142`.
 I could see that at the time indices with a "False" (as in, not matching) column, some of the notes involved corresponded to the integers `1`, `2`, `2`, but things weren't lining up quite right.

-Finally, I took a step back, and noticed that I didn't need to match up the 40-meauses, but instead just needed to check if there were any mismatching 16th notes in the music consecutively.
+Finally, I took a step back, and noticed that I didn't need to match up the 40-measures side-by-side, but instead just needed to check if there were any consecutive 16th notes in the music which didn't match.
 I re-organized my script once more, looking for any mismatch.
-After a little while, I realized that when there was a mismatch, the note in the second 16th note that didn't match the first 16th note was the embedded value, so I extracted these and gradually built a string of values.
+After a little while, I realized that when there was a mismatch, the value of the second 16th note matched the base-7 value I was expecting, so I extracted those and gradually built a string of values.
 Base-7 decoding these as I went along, I found the flag with one small caveat.
 At time `65.7500`, there was one measure with an added note (instead of a replaced note) but accounting for this I got all of them and reconstructed the flag.
 The final output of my script is below.

 ```
 # ./solver.py